nogibjj/Fennie_miniproject4/README.md

-# IDS706_Fennie_Report
+# IDS706_Fennie_Miniproject4
-## Fennie's Pandas Descriptive Statistics Report
+## Fennie's GitHub Actions Matrix with Python using the Pandas Descriptive Statistics Report

-### Python script reads a dataset, generates descriptive statistics, and a visualization using Pandas
+The purpose of miniproject 3 is to create a GitHub Actions workflow that will test at least three different version of Python.
+Doing checks for portability, backwards compatability interoperability.